gamedev-uv/Short-Circuit/README.md

 ---

 > [!NOTE]
 New to Tinkercad?
-Start here: https://www.tinkercad.com/join
+Start here : https://www.tinkercad.com/join You can simulate the circuits by using visiting the links.
+You can press on Tinker if you want to edit them.

 ## Circuits
 ### 1. DE-AND-GATE